Over the last 22 months, the global Covid-19 pandemic has affected every facet of our daily lives, including the way we work.

-Yet when the COVID-19 pandemic passes and we slowly return to normality, many companies will have the tools and infrastructure — and the option — to implement true flexible working as part of their way of work.
-The question is: will flexible working be the default position for all employees, rather than it being up to individuals to request?
+As a consequence, hopefully, when the pandemic subsides and we slowly return to what used to be normal, many companies would then have the tools and infrastructure, as well as the options, to implement true flexible working location as part of their way of work.

 Flexible Working by Default?

-Nevertheless, flexible working could become the default position for all employees under new rules planned by the UK government as part of the Employment Bill that would give employees more power over when they work.
-It comes after Tory MP Helen Whately introduced a flexible working bill in July 2019 arguing that the change would help close the gender pay gap and help parents to share childcare.
+Nevertheless, flexible working could become the default position for all employees under new rules planned by the UK Government as part of its Employment Bill, which would give employees more say over the hours they are required to work.

-This is where Malaysia may skip the flexible working by application phase and implement the flexible working by default – unless “employers have good reason not to”.
+This is where Malaysia may skip the flexible working by application phase and implement the flexible working by default unless employers have a good reason not to.

-If Malaysia implements flexible working by request, as you say, employees would have to request it.
-It will be a very formal structure.
-Employees had to prove how they could make it work.
-So there was almost a trust issue between the employer and the employee.
-I think flexible working should shift from being a very formal, formulaic approach to, “Will this job work, etc.” to, “We must make it work.”
+If Malaysia implements flexible working by request, as you say, employees have to request it, and this will be a very formal structure.
+Employees have to prove how they could make it work – and this inevitably shows there exist a trust issue between the employer and the employees.

-So I think if it becomes available to everyone and it becomes something that is an option that’s considered as part and parcel of every job, there will be more creativity.
-There will be more openness in terms of “How can we make this work?”
+Hence, if it becomes available to everyone and an option that’s considered as part and parcel of every job, there will be more creative.
+There will be more openness in terms of “How can we make this work?”.

-Flexible working might not work for many people but the status quo is already failing millions of employees.
-There are certain jobs probably where it will be incredibly difficult, but I think taking an approach of amending our employment laws means that the starting point is “Can we make it work?” as opposed to, “Malaysians have never done it this way before and it’s not doable.”
-It will shape the mind-set of employers who will see it more as something that should be considered as opposed to, “Let’s wait and see if somebody requests it.”
-For some jobs, particularly in office environments, it is always possible to implement flexible working but I know lots of managers who resist the idea of working from home.
+Flexible working might not work for many people, but the status quo is already failing millions of employees.
+There are probably certain jobs where it will be incredibly difficult to implement, but taking an approach to amending our employment laws means that the starting point is “Can we make it work?”, as opposed to “Malaysians have never done it before and it’s not doable”.

-TalentCorp Malaysia has been campaigning for flexible working arrangement, and it took a pandemic to show that it is really possible.
-From this perspective, it has proved that Malaysia can make flexible working as a default.
-But a pandemic is not an appropriate time to determine what kind of working arrangement is the best for increasing productivity in Malaysia.
-It is rather a moment for companies to embrace digital culture that, when the economy is back to normal, could make remote work easier for employees who want to take advantage of it in a future where they will commute less and spend more time with family at their homes.
+For years, TalentCorp Malaysia has been campaigning for flexible working arrangements, but it took a global pandemic to show that it is possible.
+From this perspective, it has proved that Malaysia can make flexible working a default.
+Notwithstanding, a global pandemic is not an appropriate time to determine what kind of working arrangement is the best to enhance productivity in the country.